× back

 Key Concepts

-• Winner-Takes-All Rule: When an input vector is presented to the network, the prototype that is closest to the input is selected as the "winner."
-This winner prototype is updated to better match the input, reinforcing its representation of that class.
+• Winner-Takes-All Rule: When an input is presented, the closest prototype (the "winner") is updated to better match the input, strengthening its class representation.

 How LVQ Works

-• Initialization: At the beginning, a set of prototypes is initialized.
-These prototypes represent the different classes in the training data, and their positions will be adjusted throughout the training process.
+• Initialization: Start with a set of prototypes representing the different classes in the training data.

 Why Use LVQ?

-• Adaptable to Different Problems: LVQ can be applied to a wide variety of classification problems, from image recognition to medical diagnosis, making it versatile.
+• Versatile: LVQ can be applied to many types of classification tasks, like image recognition or medical diagnosis.

 Real-World Example

-Imagine you are classifying different types of flowers based on features like petal length and width.
-Using LVQ, you can define prototypes for each flower type (such as roses, lilies, and tulips).
-As the network learns, these prototypes will adjust to represent each flower category more accurately, allowing the model to classify new flowers correctly.
+Imagine classifying flowers based on features like petal length and width.
+LVQ would create prototypes for different flower types (e.g., roses, lilies).
+As the network learns, these prototypes adjust to better represent each flower type, enabling accurate classification of new flowers.